apollo-elements/apollo-elements/README.md

 <async-element></async-element>

 <script type="module">
+  import formatDistance from 'date-fns/esm/formatDistance';
+  import { ApolloClient } from 'apollo-client';
+  import { ApolloQuery, html } from 'lit-apollo/apollo-query';
+  import { persistCache } from 'apollo-cache-persist'
   import { cache } from './cache';
   import { link } from './link';
-  import { ApolloClient } from 'apollo-client';
-  import { ApolloQuery, html } from 'lit-apollo/apollo-query';
-  import formatDistance from 'date-fns/esm/formatDistance';

   const clientPromise = new Promise(async function initApollo(resolve) {
     // Wait for the cache to be restored